-in relation to the Residential New Neighbourhood Zone Future Urban Zone, means a development of three or more residential units which have been, or will be, designed, consented and constructed in an integrated manner (staged development is not precluded).
+in relation to the Residential New Neighbourhood Zone Future Urban Zone, 4 means a development of three or more residential units which have been, or will be, designed, consented and constructed in an integrated manner (staged development may is not be precluded).
 It may include a concurrent or subsequent subdivision component.